 People often define pain as inflammation.
 Pain is not inflammation but rather, a symptom of inflammation.
 Inflammation occurs when the body’s natural immune system is triggered to respond to an injury or what it perceives as a threat.
 This perceived threat could be a foreign object or a germ.
 Inflammation doesn't start only as you feel pain, it starts the moment the body detects a harmful irritant.
 The pain comes after.
 There are two different types of inflammation.
 They are chronic inflammation and acute inflammation.

-Most people seek treatment for chronic inflammation.
-This type of inflammation can be caused by many different conditions like IBS, arthritis and Chron's Disease, just to name a few.
+Most people seek relief for chronic inflammation.
+This type of inflammation can be caused by many different conditions like IBS, arthritis, and Chron's Disease, just to name a few.
 Chronic inflammation happens when your body continues to try to fight off an internal perceived threat even if the inflammation response isn't to heal.
 This can lead to your white blood cells attacking your body because your immune system switch stays on as it is in protect mode at this point.
-Because of the ongoing pain and potential damage that can come to the body, people tend to turn to NSAIDs but this is where CBD would be clutch because it calms the immune system.
+Because of the ongoing pain and potential damage that can come to the body, people tend to turn to NSAIDs but this is where CBD would be clutch because it can calm the immune system.

 When thinking about inflammation and the issues that come with it, one might want to stay away from it altogether.
 However, small amounts of inflammation can prove to be beneficial for athletes as it stimulates positive training adaptation.
 Too much, however, can hinder your recovery and performance.
 The CB2 receptors are essential for controlling inflammation throughout the body.
 The CB2 receptors are found in immune tissue and when cannabinoids bind to this receptor, your body begins to produce less cytokine (cell messengers).
 If an athlete takes CBD after a hard workout, the CBD will bind to the CB2 receptor to help in the recovery process.